-Windows Defender Security Center provides basic protection against viruses, Trojans, ransomware, and other malware forms.
-It’s installed with Windows by default, so even if you don’t wish to install a third-party solution, your system has at least some level of protection against these threats.
-Additionally, the program automatically detects other antivirus systems you may have installed.
-This makes it easy to remove any old scanners if you want to entrust Windows Defender with being the sole protection against online threats.
+Windows Defender Security Center provides very basic entry-level protection against viruses, Trojans, ransomware, and other malware forms.
+It’s installed with Windows by default, so even if you don’t wish to install a third-party solution, your system has at least some level of protection against these threats if you choose to use it, even if the protection is dated, lightweight and somewhat ineffective.

-Speaking of ransomware, there’s also a nice integration with Microsoft’s cloud storage platform, OneDrive, to protect against this ever-growing threat.
+Speaking of ransomware, there’s a nice integration with Microsoft’s cloud storage platform, OneDrive, to protect against this ever-growing threat.
 Users are able to copy critical personal folders through Defender into OneDrive so that they can still access them in the event that they’re locked down by a virus demanding a ransom payment.

 There’s also phishing protection which automatically integrates, by default, with Microsoft’s own browsers: Microsoft Edge and Internet Explorer.
 I tested out some known phishing URLs from phishtank.com and they were all successfully flagged by the system — unfortunately, I couldn’t say the same for Google Chrome, which let me access the same URLs without flagging them as suspicious (and yes, I had the “protect you from dangerous sites” option enabled).
 For those that want to add Defender’s protection to Chrome, the Windows Defender Browser Protection plugin needs to be installed from the Chrome Web Store.

-Feature-Rich Parental Control Options
+Parental Control Options

 In fact, Microsoft even allows you to create special Windows accounts for your children, and the protection settings will automatically be applied whenever they log in and browse the net using Microsoft Edge (you’ll want to lock down access to other browsers if you have them installed).
 In addition to whitelisting and blacklisting functionalities, administrators are able to configure time limits and pull-down reports about browsing activity.

 Ease of Use

-Settings are administered in two areas: the Windows Defender Security Center, which includes virus scanning, parental control, basic firewall, and system health dialogs, and Windows Defender Firewall with Advanced Security.
-The latter is better reserved for expert use but the Security Center itself is incredibly fast and straightforward to use.
+Settings are administered in two areas: the Windows Defender Security Center, which includes virus scanning, parental controls, a basic firewall, and system health dialogs, and Windows Defender Firewall with Advanced Security.
+The latter is better reserved for expert use but the Security Center itself is pretty fast and straightforward.